kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 We can define the request body as an input so it's easier to remember what it is, change it when we execute and to use in multiple places if we decide to make multiple requests with the same body.

-When we execute this as a POST request, this is the response we get using the same Render Expression option in the Outputs page:
+When we execute this as a `POST` request, this is the response we receive using the same Render Expression option in the Outputs page:

 ![http_post_outputs](/docs/how-to-guides/http/http_post_outputs.png)